Chief Executive Officer (CEO)

-Michael Quirke is the Chief Operating Officer for the Mercy Radiology Group.
+Michael Quirke is the CEO - Chief Executive Officer for the Mercy Radiology Group.
 Michael’s background is in Healthcare management and leadership.

 He joined Mercy Radiology after four years at the helm of Auckland Surgical Centre.
 Michael’s experience spans the New Zealand and Australian Healthcare markets, and includes leadership roles within Healthscope, Medibank, and Southern Cross Hospitals.